OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSubscriptionManager.rst

     .. cpp:function:: OcaStatus DisableNotifications()

-        Temporarily disables emitting of event notifications (to all subscribers, not just to the subscriber calling this method).
+        Temporarily disables emitting of event notifications to all subscribers, not just to the subscriber calling this method.
 Events from the Subscription Manager itself are not disabled.
 This method can be used if either a controller or the local device knows that it is going to change the state of the device significantly, which could lead to a notification storm of events.
 Invoking this method will prevent the notification storm.
 The event '03e01 EventsDisabled' will be raised to notify all controllers of the fact that events are temporarily disabled.
         The subscription manager will start collecting the object numbers of the